Why I Am Looking Forward to the Milwaukee Rep's 2018-2019 Season

-From Lin-Manuel Miranda's In the Heights to Andrew Bovell's Things I Know To Be True, I will definitely guarantee my busy schedule to allow me to attend the four out of five Quadracci Powerhouse productions (everything excluding August Wilson's Two Trains Running).
-Tempted to purchase the Quadracci Powerhouse subscription, but I've NEVER actually subscribed to a performing arts theater in my life.
+From Lin-Manuel Miranda's In the Heights to Andrew Bovell's Things I Know To Be True, I will definitely guarantee my busy schedule to allow me to attend all five Quadracci Powerhouse productions.

 Number Three: The Chinese Lady in the Stiemke Studio.

 Despite the Stiemke Studio is my least favorite Milwaukee Rep venue, The Chinese Lady is about immigration and a Chinese woman.
 My sister is Chinese and so obviously, the subject matter immediately put the play on the must see list.
 Plus, May Adrales beautifully helms relevant productions that no one can look away, as such in the completely depressing George Orwell's Animal Farm.

 Number Four: Charles Dickens' A Christmas Carol in the Pabst Theater.

 I adored the Rep's A Christmas Carol last year and perhaps yes, I found a new family tradition in the process.
 If my family doesn't want to attend a updated version, I will attend it by myself (as usual with every Milwaukee Rep play I attend), but hopefully not.
 Fingers crossed.

 Despite I did not recognize the Rep's diversity right from the beginning, I eventually noticed it as I attended additional performances at the theater.
 Besides the brilliant programming the theater presents to Milwaukee, the promotion of diversity keeps me returning to the theater.